 If you have a toddler who is really wanting “to do myself” or you have a new baby and a toddler you’re trying to get out the door with, then winter boots that are easy to get on and off may be a top priority.
 Boots with a tongue that sits on the outside are easy to put on and even fasten independently.
 I find that a high fastening straps allow boots to open up wide enough to make it possible for young child to get their foot into the boot independently.

 Another pick from Stonz, these toddler boots are made to be easy to put on and take off and come in a variety of colors and sizes as small as 5T (so, good for bigger toddler tootsies).
+They have a super lightweight material for the sole to keep feet dry without dragging on toddler legs.

 Side Closing Boots can Also Encourage Independence